Fermented wheat flour = stealth additive?

 Confession time

 It turns out that one of these ‘label friendly solutions’ is fermented flour, also known as cultured flour.
 Despite running the Real Bread Campaign for more than 16 years, I have to admit that I was caught out by this.
-I had rather naively assumed it meant flour that had been fermented using lactic acid bacteria.
+I had rather naively assumed this term always meant flour that had been fermented using lactic acid bacteria.
 I basically thought it was a lab / factory produced sourdough starter culture, denatured (killed), then sold as a powder to be used as a flavour enhancer for doughs left wanting by shortened fermentation times.

-It turns out that what it can (and often does) mean is flour fermented using bacteria (such as Propionibacterium freudenreichii) to generate propionic acid.
+It turns out that what it can mean is flour fermented using bacteria (such as Propionibacterium freudenreichii) to generate propionic acid.
 This has antimicrobial properties similar to its salt, calcium propionate (E282), an additive widely used as an artificial preservative by industrial dough fabricators.2 Both are used to extend what companies call ‘durability’ (and the rest of us call shelf life), prolonging the time their products remain saleable.
-By inhibiting mould growth, such preservatives might also help to reduce domestic food waste, though UK homes binning something like 24 million factory loaf slices every day must be factored into any analysis of how well that’s working out.

 What’s the problem?

-The Campaign is not in the business of scaremongering.
-Eating an industrial wrap, sandwich, bagel or whatever, which has been covertly laced with propionic acid, is not going to kill you.
-It is an additive approved for food use in the UK, EU, USA and many other territories.
+In its purified form, propionic aicd is an additive approved for food use in the UK, EU, USA and many other territories.
 While there are studies that have questioned its possible negative effect on the gut microbiome and its safety more generally, other studies have suggested potential health benefits.
-As we often point out: additives, while functional, are unnecessary and history is littered with those that governments and Big Food once assured us were safe, which were then banned or withdrawn on health grounds.
-More research is needed.

 But what about…